The NFC Chip

 Confused ?
 Let’s keep it simple.

 If you are just using an NFC tag to promote a website or other marketing type of link, then buy tags with an NTAG213 chip and remember to lock your tags after they have been encoded.
-Use an Android phone to encode them or get them encoded by your vendor or a professional encoding service such as Finitag NFC Encoding.
+Use an Android phone to encode them or get them encoded by your vendor.

 If you aren’t sure which chip is best for your needs, keep reading !